-Nutrition policy favours food industry - not public healthJanuary 10th, 2012 in Health /
+Nutrition policy favours food industry - not public healthJanuary 10, 2012 in Medicine & Health / Health

 The national nutrition policy formulated by Labour and National-led Governments favours the food industry over public health according to new research from the University of Otago, Wellington, New Zealand..

 The new findings result from a study of the 313 submissions to the Health Select Committee Inquiry into Obesity and Type 2 Diabetes held in 2006.
 This study compared the positions taken by submitters from the food industry and public health groups, such as the National Heart Foundation.